 Funi Burdick assumed responsibility as Executive Director and C.E.O. of the Preservation Trust in 2017.
 Prior to joining the Trust, she served as Executive Director of Canterbury Shaker Village in Canterbury, N.H., for nine years.
-Ms. Burdick oversaw the designation of the Shaker village as a National Historic Landmark, which included the restoration of more than 25 historic buildings and collections set on 700 acres.
+Ms. Burdick was Executive Director and C.E.O. of Canterbury Shaker village, a National Historic Landmark, which includes 25 historic buildings and an internationally renowned collection set on 700 acres.
 She was Executive Director of the American Independence Museum in Exeter, N.H. for six years.
 Previously, she was Director Education and Interpretation at the Strawberry Banke Museum in Portsmouth, N.H.
 Her professional affiliations include service on the board of directors of the New England Museum Association and she has held leadership positions in numerous other professional organizations.

 Ms. Burdick was awarded Bachelor of Arts degrees in Architecture and Fine Arts from the Rhode Island School of Design and also holds a Bachelor of Arts degree in Art and Architectural History from Hampshire College.

 Funi is married to a coastal scientist who previously worked in Woods Hole; they have long family ties in Wellfleet.

 Janet Heath is originally from Vermont.
 She comes from such a large family that as a child, dinner every single evening was literally a “special event”.
 This is, undoubtedly, where her interest in hospitality got started.
 During a six-year stint in the Navy, Janet was stationed on Guam and Oahu – her first experiences in Island living.
 Although trained as a specialist in electronics communications, Janet’s favorite part of her Navy career was planning her department’s outings and events.